 Short sightedness, territorialism, fake deadlines, tech debt, inferior quality, unreliable systems, lack of metrics, poor SLA

 You get the picture: Tactical, bad.
 Strategic, good!

 Not so fast! 😄 Actually a good strategy aligns tactical actions as steps to reach a higher objective.
 The problem is when tactical is the only thing that exists and there’s no alignment.
 Like everything else in life, it’s about striking a balance between pragmatism and proactivity.

 Our definition of strategy is based on the top seller book Good Strategy Bad Strategy: The Difference and Why It Matters.
 In this book, Richard Rumelt identifies 3 key elements as the kernel of a good strategy:

-Guiding policy is the high level approach to solving the identified and validated problems.
+Guiding policy is the high-level approach to solving the identified and validated problems.
 The policy makes choices and gives focus to the solution and aligns the organization.
-It liberates the organization from going back to the drawing board for every single tactical manusia.
+It liberates the organization from going back to the drawing board for every single tactical minutia.
 Bad strategy fails to connect the policy (HOW) to the diagnosis (WHY).